-Access panels at the rear of the fuselage will make maintenance tasks on the various assemblies on and around the rear bulkhead and the tailwheel spring easier.
-The positions for these panels and a smaller viewing hole are shown in figure 2.
+An access panel at the rear of the fuselage will make maintenance tasks on the various assemblies on and around the rear bulkhead easier.
+The positions for this panel and a smaller viewing hole are shown in figure 2.
 The method of construction is described below.